Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ![Meteor HRPT screenshot from SatDump](../../assets/images/Radio/Meteor-HRPT.jpg) *Meteor-M N°2-2 HRPT*

-> NOTE: As of the latest commit (30/7/2024), Meteor-M N°2-2 has inexplainably stopped broadcasting in the L and X bands.
-The last known succesful reception was on the 24th, the satellite's status is currently unknown.
+> NOTE: As of the latest commit (30/7/2024), Meteor-M N°2-2 has inexplicably stopped broadcasting in the L and X bands.
+The last known succesful reception was on the 24th of July, the satellite's status is currently unknown.

 > ~~You might notice that Meteor M2-2 is here even though it doesn't broadcast LRPT in the VHF band.
 This is because of a micrometeor strike causing a leak of thermal transfer gas, leaving LRPT unpoperable due to inadequate cooling ([Source](https://www.rtl-sdr.com/meteor-m-n2-2-has-failed-but-recovery-may-be-possible/)).
 HRPT has recovered, and has been working without any issues since.~~